Toric vector bundles on Bott tower: Some basic results

 It is known that any line bundle on toric variety is isomorphic to a toric line bundle.
-In fact, any line bundle on $X$ is isomorphic to $\mathcal{O}_X(D)$ for some $T$-invariant Cartier divisor $D$, which determines the equivariant structure of the line bundle.
-The tangent bundle and cotangent bundle of a nonsingular toric variety are natural examples of toric vector bundles.
+In fact, a choice of $T$-invariant Cartier divisor $D$ such that $\mathcal{L} \cong \mathcal{O}_X(D)$ gives rise to an equivariant structure on a line bundle $\mathcal{L}$ on \(X\) (see \cite[Page 13]{jgonza}).

-Toric vector bundles were first classified by Kaneyama in \cite{kane}.
-Later Klyachko gave a classification in terms of filtrations of certain vector space as follows:
+Klyachko gave a classification in terms of filtrations of certain vector space as follows:

-\begin{thm} \cite[Theorem $2.2.1$]{kly} The category of toric vector bundles over the toric variety $X=X(\Delta)$ is equivalent to the category of vector spaces $E$, with a family of decreasing $\Z$-filtrations $E^{\rho}(i)$, for $\rho \in \Delta(1)$, which satisfy the following compatibility condition:\\ $({\bf C})$ for any $\sigma \in \Delta$, there exists a $\widehat{T}_{\sigma}$-grading $E=\oplus_{\chi \in \widehat{T}_{\sigma}}E^{[\sigma]}(\chi)$, for which for all $\rho \in \sigma(1)$, where $v_{\rho}$ denotes the primitive ray generator of the ray $\rho$. \end{thm}
+\begin{thm} \cite[Theorem $2.2.1$]{kly} The category of toric vector bundles over the toric variety $X=X(\Delta)$ is equivalent to the category of vector spaces $E$, with a family of decreasing $\Z$-filtrations $E^{\rho}(i)$, for $\rho \in \Delta(1)$, which satisfy the following compatibility condition:\\ $({\bf C})$ for any $\sigma \in \Delta$, there exists a $\widehat{T}_{\sigma}$-grading $E=\oplus_{\chi \in \widehat{T}_{\sigma}}E^{[\sigma]} ({\chi})$, for which for all $\rho \in \sigma(1)$, where $v_{\rho}$ denotes the primitive ray generator of the ray $\rho$. \end{thm}